varigence/docs/bimlflex/scenarios/source-stored-procedure.md

 To control the load of Stored Procedure-based source data, use the following metadata settings

 >[!TIP]
->BimlFlex can not import the metadata from the Stored Procedure, so add it manually
+>BimlFlex can not import the metadata from the Stored Procedure, so add it manually.

 The Stored Procedure to execute, and the formal call to the procedure, is added in the **Override SQL** metadata element.